ofiwg/libfabric/README.md

 The Open Fabrics Interfaces (OFI) is a framework focused on exporting fabric communication services to applications.

-See [the OFI web site](http://libfabric.org) for more details, including a description and overview of the project, and detailed documentation of the Libfabric APIs.
+See [the OFI website](http://libfabric.org) for more details, including a description and overview of the project, and detailed documentation of the Libfabric APIs.